 A parent’s worst nightmare is to find out that a child is missing.
 More often than not, missing children have run away from home or simply improperly communicated their plans to their parents.
 According to ChildFindOfAmerica.org, an estimated 2,300 children are missing every day in the United States.
 Here are 5 tips for parents to equip themselves and their children with the knowledge and skills they need to help protect themselves from being a kidnap victim.
-While you can’t absolutely prevent such a tragedy, you can make it less likely to happen with these tips for prevention of child abduction.
-Be sure to try to assure your children that they are most likely safe when talking over prevention tips with children.
+While you can’t absolutely prevent such a tragedy, you can make it less likely to happen with these tips for how to prevent child abduction.
+Reassure young children that they are most likely safe if they use these prevention tips.
 You don’t want them to feel fearful, just aware.

 Teach Kids about Strangers

 Most children have been taught to trust and respect adults.
 Unfortunately, all adults are not worthy of such reverence.
 Parents must teach their children to be weary of stranger danger and the tactics they might use to take them away.
 Children need to know that it is never okay to go anywhere with a stranger, even if they have candy or a puppy!
 Kids should not wear shirts or backpacks with the child’s name printed on.
 Doing so may allow a stranger to pretend to know them.

 There are a portion of children who are kidnapped at the hands of someone they know.
 Parents can help avoid this occurrence by informing their children when family members or another trusted adult is supposed to pick them up.
 They may even want to to provide the child with a secret code word for such events.